sakurawald/sakurawald.github.io/source/_posts/fix-sddm-black-screen-issue.md

 ## Solution
 Boot into `bios` and toggle the `graphics settings` to only use `discrete GPU`.
 (It looks like there is some bugs in ASUS hardware.
 In hybrid mode, the GPU switch is controlled by the power and the phase of booting.)
+Don't use `nvidia-settings` to generate the Xorg configuration file, just delete the `/etc/X11/xorg.conf` file.